 “We also know that some medications can cause erectile dysfunction, so it's important that we get a full history in terms of what medical conditions people have, their surgeries, and what medications they're taking.”

-Drugs and booze
+Drugs and alcohol

 This can have a regrettable knock-on effect as, not surprisingly, struggling to maintain an erection can then lead to performance anxiety during sex.

-“The reason why PE sometimes develops after erectile dysfunction is due to a brain reflex,” says Dr Vickers.
+“The reason why premature ejaculation sometimes develops after erectile dysfunction is due to a brain reflex,” says Dr Vickers.
 “The obvious goal of sexual activity is to ejaculate for reproduction.
 So with men who’ve suffered erectile dysfunction, the brain can take over and force the body to ejaculate before they lose their erection completely.”

-But while it’s tempting to try and zero in on a single cause.
-Dr Vickers admits that premature ejaculation usually results from a combination of factors.
+But, while it’s tempting to try and zero in on a single cause, Dr Vickers admits that premature ejaculation usually results from a combination of factors.

 “In most cases, there's an element of both the psychological and physiological,” he says.
 “And the evidence shows that the best form of treatment is often a mix of behavioural and psychological techniques combined with medication.”

 The complexity of premature ejaculation means that it’s always worth getting professional help to pinpoint the specific cause of your problem.
 Once that’s been identified, a doctor can prescribe a relevant course of action to boost your staying power and improve your sex life.

 “Premature ejaculation is something that is prevalent and very undertreated,” Dr Vickers says.

 “A lot of that is because of the stigma and embarrassment around the condition.
 But men should be aware that there is treatment available that can help them.”